Soares/myelin/README.md

 use the special 'this' selector.

 You may also provide a function to determine the selector; this function will be called with the `attribute` of the link.
-If the selector is omitted or is a function then an attribute _must_ be provided.
+If the selector is a function then an attribute _must_ be provided.

 The fallback function selects elements with the same name as the attribute.
-To change the fallback function, see the Axon section below.
+For example, if you create a link to the attribute 'user', then the selector `name="user"` will be linked.

 ## Handlers